adamwinzdesign/songs/notes.md

 connect to github
 enable automatic depolyments on the specified branch

-We need to make the port dynamic using an environment variable const port = process.env.PORT || 4000;  // PORT is for heroku, 4000 is for local deployment
+We need to make the port dynamic using an environment variable or heroku will still throw an error const port = process.env.PORT || 4000;  // PORT is for heroku, 4000 is for local deployment

 server.listen(port, () => console.log(`*** Server running on port ${port}! ***`));